 The BMF offers the ability to integrate any component into a complete battery and analyze how well it works and how it can be improved.
 The center can produce pouch cells of up to 66 × 99 × 12 mm and 7 Ah, large enough to make market decisions yet small enough to affordably demonstrate the impact of innovative technologies.

 Researcher Marissa Wood assembles prototype coin cells in an Ar glove box for studying electrode manufacturing process improvements (left); Pouch and coin cells being tested in an environmental chamber held at 30°C (right).

 Low-cost, high-yield coating technologies include high-performance vacuum processing, slot-die, tape casting, spray coating, and direct manufacturing techniques.
 Coating thicknesses produced can range from nanometers to many hundreds of micrometers with pilot-scale line speeds of up to tens of feet per minute.
-Configurations are in single-, multi- and simultaneously deposited multi-coatings.
+Configurations are in single-layer, multi-layer and simultaneously deposited bilayer coatings.

 Thermal runaway characterization is supported by infrared imaging to better understand temperature distribution inside secondary lithium batteries.

 Oak Ridge National Laboratory is managed by UT-Battelle for the Department of Energy